thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 - `cd` into your project directory and run `npm install`.
 - Make sure you have docker & docker-compose installed on your machine
 - Create a `.env` file and copy the contents of `.env.example` into it.
-- Run `npm run infrastructure:start` to start the database and the redis instances
+- Run `npm run infrastructure:up` to start the database and the redis instances
 - Run `npm run dev` to start the development server.
 - Open your browser to `http://localhost:3333/docs` to see the API documentation with the existing endpoints.

 ## Commands

-- `npm run infrastructure:start` - Starts up a postgres database and two redis instances for caching
+- `npm run infrastructure:up` - Starts up a postgres database and two redis instances for caching
+- `npm run infrastructure:pause` - Stops running containers without removing them.
+They can be started again with `npm run infrastructure:up`.
-- `npm run infrastructure:stop` - Stops the running database and redis docker containers.
+- `npm run infrastructure:down` - Stops the running database and redis docker containers.
 - `npm run db:seed` - Allows you to seed the database (See the Seeding section)
 - `npm run dev` - Starts the development server (Needs a running infrastructure first)
 - `npm run build` - Builds the app.